The page has been translated by Gen AI.

 Code Quality

-New Creation PossibleSelect whether to allow creation of new SonarQube projects in the tenant or project group.
+Whether new creation is possibleSelect whether to enable creation of new SonarQube projects in this tenant/project group.

 • Duplicate URLs cannot be registered.